nthiery/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 "SageMath Console" launches the standard Sage command prompt in a text-based console.
 In general it integrates well enough with the Windows shell to launch files with the default viewer for those file types.
-For example, plots will saved to files and displayed automatically with the default image viewer registered on the computer.
+For example, plots will be saved to files and displayed automatically with the default image viewer registered on the computer.

 ![Sage for Windows console](/public/images/2017-08-28-SageWindows/console.png){:class="img-responsive"}